 Visa-free travel to Belarus

 From the end of July, 2018 the citizens of 74 countries can enter the Republic of Belarus for 30 days without visa through Minsk National Airport.
 This rule is effective only if a person comes through Minsk National Airport (a person should exit also through Minsk National Airport).
+Here you can find the information how to get from Minsk National Airport to the city center.

 Nowadays from February 2017 until October 2018 more than 155 000 people traveled to Belarus using a visa-free system.